-- Lawnmowers (or any machinery that may contain gasoline)
+- Automotive parts or any machinery that may contain gasoline

-- Do not put out material earlier than 7:00 a.m. on Thursday prior to your collection week (please see instructions above to find your Week).
+- Brush and bulky trash may be set out as early as 7:00 a.m. on the Thursday prior to your collection week (please see instructions above to find your Week).
 Material must be placed at the curb by 7:00 a.m. the Monday of the pickup week.*

 *If you are in need of a brush or bulky item collection outside of your collection week, please use our